Connect cloud and on-premises networks

 Step 4: Connect the VBR

-2. Go to the Basic Information > Transit Router tab, find the transit router that you want to manage, and then click Create Connection in the Actions column.
+Go to the tab, find the transit router that you want to manage, and then click Create Connection in the Actions column.

-If you enable this feature, the system automatically associates the VBR connection with the default route table of the transit router.
-The transit router forwards traffic from the VBR instance based on this default route table.
+With this option selected, the VBR connection is automatically associated with the system route table of the transit router, and the transit router forwards traffic based on the system route table.

-The VBR instance propagates its system routes to the default route table of the transit router.
-This enables communication between network instances.
+With this option selected, the VBR propogates its system route entries to the system route table of the transit router.

 Step 5: Test the connectivity